 Dean's Award for Excellence in Research

-Each year graduating medical students at the University of Maryland School of Medicine (UM SOM) are invited to submit their credentials to be considered for the "Dean’s Award for Excellence in Research."
-The award recognizes the student’s additional hard work and accomplishments in research while they were also engaged in the rigorous medical curriculum.
+Each year, graduating medical students at the University of Maryland School of Medicine (UM SOM) are invited to submit their credentials to be considered for the "Dean’s Award for Excellence in Research."

 The "Dean’s Award for Excellence in Research” acknowledges and celebrates the critical role that research plays in expanding and enhancing medical students’ training and advancing medical science.
-Because of our students’ growing research accomplishments, UM SOM is now proud to present two awards for research excellence:
+We are proud to present two awards:

 To be eligible for consideration for either award, the following criteria must be met: